Homogenization of high-contrast dielectric elastomer composites: Conclusions

 \section{Conclusions}

+This paper is devoted to the periodic homogenization of high-contrast dielectric elastomers.
+More specifically, the nonlinear system \eqref{eq:p410}-\eqref{eq:p415} of an electrostatic equation coupled with an elasticity equation with highly oscillatory periodic coefficients is considered, where $\varepsilon \ll 1$ is the characteristic size of the microstructure.
+In the considered model, the elastic properties of the constituents are assumed to be vastly different and given by \eqref{eq:5}, which effectively means rigid particles.
+Here, we note that, for simplicity, instead of selecting the model for {\it absolutely rigid} particles, i.e. $\DD \left(\uu^{\varepsilon}\right) =0$ in $\Gamma^\varepsilon$, we chose the one of the form of \eqref{eq:5}, so we deal with an elliptic system for each fixed $\varepsilon$.
+The practical relevance of dielectric elastomer composites with rigid particles was mentioned in the Introduction; namely, they are used to reinforce dielectric elastomers to mitigate potential dielectric breakdown or instabilities.

-This paper is devoted to the periodic homogenization of high contrast electric elastomers.
-More specifically, the nonlinear system \eqref{eq:p410}-\eqref{eq:p415} of an electrostatic equation coupled with an elasticity equation with periodic, highly oscillatory coefficients is considered, where $\varepsilon \ll 1$ is the characteristic size of microstructure.
-It is shown that the effective response of this system, given by \eqref{eq:78}, consists of the homogeneous dielectric elastomer described by a weakly coupled system of PDEs, whose coefficients depend on the coefficients of the original heterogeneous material and the geometry of the composite and the periodicity of the original microstructure.
-In particular, the effective coefficients are written in terms of solutions to the cell problems \eqref{eq:9}, \eqref{eq:11}, and \eqref{eq:14}.
-The main homogenization result is given in \cref{thm:main-results}, asserting the week convergence of the solution of the original fine-scale problem to the homogenized solution in the corresponding norms, together with the statement of the {\it homogenized problem} \eqref{eq:78} itself.
-In homogenized response, we observe the {\it non-local effect} yielded by the high-contrast in the coefficients of the original fine-scale problem.
+The main results of this work demonstrate that the effective material behaves as a homogeneous dielectric elastomer, described by an ordered decoupled system of PDEs.
+Here, `ordered' means that the solution of the electrostatics equation feeds into the first elasticity equation, which has uniformly bounded coefficients, which in turn feeds into the final equation that corresponds to the {\it high-contrast} coefficients of the original problem.
+The coefficients of these PDEs depend on those of the original heterogeneous material, the geometry of the composite, and the periodicity of the microstructure.
+Notably, the effective coefficients are expressed in terms of the solutions to the cell problems \eqref{eq:9}, \eqref{eq:11}, and \eqref{eq:14}.
+The main homogenization result, provided in \cref{thm:main-results}, asserts the weak convergence of the original fine-scale problem solution to the homogenized solution in the appropriate norms, alongside the statement of the homogenized problem \eqref{eq:78}.

+Previous studies, such as \cite{brianeHomogenizationNonuniformlyBounded2002,khruslovHomogenizedModelsComposite1991,marcelliniHomogenizationNonuniformlyElliptic1978}, have observed that when the coefficients of the original fine-scale problem blow up, \textit{non-local terms} emerge in the homogenized equation.
+In \cite{brianeHomogenizationNonuniformlyBounded2002}, conditions for the coefficients of the original fine-scale system were specified for the cases when non-local effects occur.
+In the homogenized response \eqref{eq:78} obtained in this paper, we do {\it not observe} non-local phenomena from the high-contrast in the original fine-scale problem's coefficients, as the asymptotic regime of the fine-scale PDE system \eqref{eq:p410}-\eqref{eq:p415} does not align with the cases highlighted for such effects in \cite{brianeHomogenizationNonuniformlyBounded2002}.